adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 In fact, antibiotic resistance is such a great concern that it's been the subject of multiple public awareness campaigns here in Luxembourg.
 For example, this pamphlet I found last week at my doctor's office, issued by the Luxembourgish Ministries of Health and Agriculture.

-{% include figure image_path="../images/antibiotics-pamphlets-fr-de.jpeg" alt="antibiotics-pamphlets in fr and de" caption="Antibiotic Resistance campaigns in Luxembourg, pamphlets in 2 of the official languages.
+{% include figure image_path="../images/antibiotics-pamphlets-fr-de.svg" alt="antibiotics-pamphlets in fr and de" caption="Antibiotic Resistance campaigns in Luxembourg, pamphlets in 2 of the official languages.
 Isn't it fascinating how different the messages in French and German are?" %}

 However, Löffler et al., focus not on antimicrobial compounds themselves, but rather their **transformation products (TPs)**.

+### Transformation Products

 TPs are compounds that result from environmental transformations of so-called parent compounds, such as biodegradation and photolysis; basically, chemical reactions that happen when the parent compound enters the environment.
 For our purposes, human metabolism is also considered a transformation, often leading to the excretion of metabolites/TPs and discharge into the environment via wastewater.